She has visited over 50 countries with her husband Mike who is also a photographer.

 The reason I love travel blogging so much is that every day is different!
-Though as a general rule, if I’m traveling, I’m not blogging, and if I’m blogging, I’m not traveling – it’s usually very difficult (and exhausting) to try and fit both aspects into the one day.
+Though as a general rule, if I’m travelling, I’m not blogging, and if I’m blogging, I’m not travelling – it’s usually very difficult (and exhausting) to try and fit both aspects into the one day.

-Re my blogging days, depending on how I’m feeling I may or may not be wearing pajamas for the majority of my work day!
+Re my blogging days, depending on how I’m feeling I may or may not be wearing pyjamas for the majority of my workday!

 I usually start by clearing my social media notifications and responding to comments on the blog.
 One of the most important things is engaging with my audience, so I make sure I reply to comments, tweets, and messages at the very start of each day.